Spectral Torsion: Dirac operator with torsion

-with $\gamma^j$ are the usual generators of Clifford algebra.
+where ${\mathcal{L}}$ is the Lie derivative and $\gamma^j$ are the usual generators of Clifford algebra.
 The Dirac operator on a spin manifold is, in a local basis of orthonormal frames, a first-order differential operator,

 and is unique for a given metric and contorsion tensor.
-The canonical Dirac operator, $D$, is the one for vanishing contorsion and we call it torsion-free Dirac operator.
-The torsion tensor can be expressed using the contorsion,

-Note the antisymmetry $\tau_{ijk}=-\tau_{ikj}$ while $T_{ijk}= - T_{kij}$.
-The torsion tensor can be split into three parts, the vector part, totally antisymmetric part and the Cartan part, however the Cartan part does not contribute at all to the Dirac operator and the vector part has to vanish if the resulting Dirac operator has to be self-adjoint \cite{FrSu78}.
-Therefore, out of the full torsion only the antisymmetric part appears in the selfadjoint Dirac operator and hence we shall assume that torsion (and contorsion) are antisymmetric tensors.
+The canonical Dirac operator, $D$, is the one for vanishing contorsion and we call it torsion-free Dirac operator. } The torsion tensor can be split into three parts, the vector part, totally antisymmetric part and the Cartan part, however the Cartan part does not contribute at all to the Dirac operator and the vector part has to vanish if the resulting Dirac operator has to be self-adjoint \cite{FrSu78}.
+Therefore, out of the full torsion only the antisymmetric part appears in the selfadjoint Dirac operator and hence we shall assume that torsion (and contorsion) arezoom antisymmetric tensors.
 Therefore, the Dirac operator with a fully antisymetric torsion $T$ is,

 where $D$ is the standard Dirac operator, which originates from the Levi-Civita connection.
-Note that since $[D_T, f] = [D, f]$ for any function $f \in C^\infty(M)$, the algebra of differential forms remains the same.
 We will denote $\hat u$ the Clifford multiplication by the one-form $u$.

 Let $\wres$ denote the Wodzicki residue \cite{Wo87,Gu85}.
 We introduce the following definition of the torsion functional of which the name is explained by the subsequent torsion recovery theorem. \begin{defn} For $D_T$ given by \ref{DiracT} the trilinear functional of differential one-forms $u,v,w$

 is called {\em torsion functional}. \end{defn} As our first main result we state, \begin{thm} The torsion functional for the Dirac operator $D_T$ on a Riemannian closed spin manifold of dimension $n$ is,